FAQs

 Which ETFs do you recommend with your timing models?

-US Growth Funds: SPDR Wilshire Total Market (TMW)
+US Equity Funds: Vanguard Total Stock Market (VTI)

 US Bond Funds: iShares Lehman Aggregate Bond (AGG)